jbpetkun/jbpetkun.github.io/index.md

 layout: frontpage
 title: Jon Petkun
 description: Jon Petkun is a JD candidate at Yale University and a PhD candidate in economics at MIT.
-keywords: Blue, Ham, treats, recycling, mail, being a good boy
+keywords: Jon, Petkun, judges, judging
 ---

-Blue Ham is a PhD candidate at Broom University.
-His research interests include analyzing the effectiveness of treat-based incentives such as recycling and getting the mail, as well as designing new methods to protect humans from the adverse effects of rolling trash receptacles.
+Hi!
+I am a JD candidate at Yale Law School and a PhD candidate in economics at MIT.
+Before grad school I served as an officer in the U.S. Marine Corps.
+My economics research is in the field of public economics, and much of my legal research is in the field of empirical civil procedure.
+I am broadly interested in the legal and economic organization of large public institutions (e.g. the U.S. military; state and federal courts in the U.S.).

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>